 See this great BucketBall Outdoor Game on Amazon.

-This camping game will get you moving and likely to even break a sweat!
+This camping game will get you moving and likely even break a sweat!
 To play Spikeball, you will need to form two teams of two players on each team.
-The game begins with a “serve” where you spike the ball down at the net and have it spring back towards the opposition.
+The game begins with a “serve,” where you spike the ball down at the net and have it spring back toward the opposition.